 When a drug is discovered to pose a health risk to patients after reaching the market, a recall may ensue.
 Manufacturers and the FDA make recall decisions on a case-by-case basis for individual drugs.
 However, there are some common reasons for issuing a recall:

-- Risk of Health Problems - Sometimes further study reveals a connection between taking a drug and a potential health problem.
+- Risk of Health Problems - From time to time, further study reveals a connection between taking a drug and a potential health problem.
 Some pharmaceutical drugs have been linked to an increased risk of heart attack, stroke, kidney failure, and other serious complications.

 How a Recall Works